codefellows/seattle-code-301n24/curriculum/class-13/lab/README.md

 ## Submission Instructions

 - Continue working in the same repository from the previous class.
-- Continue to work on semantically-named non-master branches.
+- Continue to work on semantically-named non-main branches.
 - Complete your Feature Tasks for the day (below)
-- Create a Pull Request (PR) back to the `master` branch of your repository
+- Create a Pull Request (PR) back to the `main` branch of your repository
 - On Canvas, submit a link to your PR, a link to your deployed application on Netlify, and a link to your public Trello board. **Make sure to include the following:**
   - A question within the context of today's lab assignment
   - An observation about the lab assignment, or related 'Ah-hah!' moment